The chip pan fire demonstration

 - Bunsen burner

-- Small square of aluminium large enough to completely cover crucible and smother the flame
+- Small square of aluminium large enough to completely cover the crucible and smother the flame

 - Test tube rack